dotnet/source-build/README.md

 * Each repository's build output needs to flow into the next repository's build.
 * By default, most .NET repositories download prebuilt binary dependencies from online sources.
 These are forbidden by typical Linux distribution rules, and interfere with build output flow.
 * Nearly all .NET repositories require the .NET SDK to build.
 This is a circular dependency, which presents a bootstrapping problem.

-Starting with .NET 6, the core source-build infrastructure is integrated into the [dotnet/installer](https://github.com/dotnet/installer/tree/main/src/SourceBuild) repo.
-The `main` branch on this repo now contains the tooling needed to build .NET's external dependencies from source.

 ## .NET in Linux Distributions
 | Distro | Package Feed | Maintainer |